hasiburrahman875/CS6304_Spark_Demo/README.md

 2. Go to top right corner and select power button -> power off
 3. Log in to remote desktop again.
 Now your spark path is set and you can type "spark-shell" in terminal to access spark.\\
 You can access spark by typing absolute path "/opt/spark/bin/spark-shell" also.

-### Spark Demo
-Follow the instructions from commands.txt file.